git/git.github.io/General-Microproject-Information.md

 me", for example, doesn't tell us much, and doesn't give us any idea about how we could help you.

-## Some conventions
+## Some conventions and tips

-It can be intimidating to introduce yourself or send your first patch to the mailing list, but we hope that the following conventions will help you get properly started.
+It can be intimidating to introduce yourself or send your first patch to the mailing list, but we hope that the following conventions and tips will help you get properly started.

 ### Start your own email thread